 Carlos E. Mauro

 Carlos Mauro is brazilian and an economist by training (BSc, São Paulo), with a Masters degree in Public Policies.
 He used to teach at FAAP, São Paulo (an Economics and Management school) until he came to Portugal in 2006.
 He has a PhD in Philosophy (thesis: “Uma Teoria Deflaccionista da Racionalidade na Acção”).
-He coordinates the Action, Agency and Rationality are of MLAG, and is the founder of X-Phi Lab.
+He coordinated the Action, Agency and Rationality area of MLAG, and is the founder of X-Phi Lab.

 - Website: Link

 Clara worked on a dissertation on “Ego e consciência” (Consciousness and the self).
 She is especially interested in Sartre.
 With Rui Vieira da Cunha she has taught the seminar “Técnica, Linguagem e Poder” at FLUP.

 Paulo Tunhas is a Professor at the Department of Philosophy of University of Porto.
 He teaches Modern and Contemporary Philosophy at graduate and undergrate levels.
 He did his studies of Philosophy in Porto, Cambridge and Paris.
 He has a PhD from the École des Hautes Études en Sciences Sociales, Paris (supervisor: Fernando Gil; title: Abîmes, passages, limites.
 Système et pré-système chez Kant).